 The Natural Resources Conservation Service (NRCS) is analyzing alternatives to rehabilitate Battle Creek Debris Basin located at the foothills within Pleasant Grove, Utah.
 NRCS performed an assessment of Battle Creek Debris Basin in 2005.
-The 2005 assessment concluded that the Battle Creek Debris Basin does not meet current NRCS and Utah State Dam Safety regulations and engineering standards for a Class “C” dam (potential “Loss of Life”).
-The purpose of this project is to rehabilitate the dam to meet current NRCS and Utah State Dam Safety regulations, current engineering standards, and stabilize the existing dam structures.
-The life of the dam would be extended for a minimum of 50 years and a maximum of 100 years.
-The project would also restore the design storage capacity in the reservoir by possibly raising the height of the dam, removing sediment, enlarging the spillway to pass the Probably Maximum Flood, provide slope stability for seismic events, and as a result potentially increase the reservoir surface area.
+The 2005 assessment concluded that the Battle Creek Debris Basin does not meet current NRCS and Utah State Dam Safety regulations and engineering standards for a high hazard dam (potential “Loss of Life”).
+The purpose and need for this project is to meet current USDA-NRCS and Utah State Dam Safety regulations and current engineering standards, and to continue to provide current benefits for the authorized purposes of flood prevention and sediment retention.
+The project would restore the design storage capacity in the reservoir by raising the water level, enlarging the spillway to pass the Probable Maximum Precipitation (PMP) event, and provide slope stability for seismic events.

 For further project information please contact:

 Battle Creek Draft Plan EA Total Report (PDF, 60 MB)

 Battle Creek Draft Plan EA Report (PDF, 1.33 MB)

 Battle Creek Draft Plan EA Appendix A (PDF, 296 KB)

 Battle Creek Draft Plan EA Appendix B (PDF, 4.72 MB)

 Battle Creek Draft Plan EA Appendix C (PDF, 4.54 MB)